21 Jan 2026

 Audit reform bill has been dropped: What happens next?

-This kicked off four major reviews of corporate governance and audit (Sir John Kingsman, the CMA, the BEIS Select Committee and Sir Donald Brydon).
+This led to four major reviews by Sir John Kingsman, the CMA, the BEIS Select Committee and Sir Donald Brydon.

 The reviews made ambitious recommendations.
 These included proposals for joint audits and for the Big 4 to completely separate their audit divisions from other services.
-Some were shot down, while others persisted; but nothing actually happened.
+Some were shot down, while others persisted; but no legal changes were made.

 • Replace the Financial Reporting Council (FRC) with a new Audit, Reporting and Governance Authority (ARGA)